-- Snow Hill Island was discovered in January 1843 by a British expedition led by James Clark Ross (1800-1862) who named it Snow Hill as its snow cover stood out in contrast to bare ground of the nearby Seymour Island.
+The island has length 33 km (21 mi) and width 12 km (8 mi).
+It was discovered in January 1843 by a British expedition led by James Clark Ross (1800-1862).
+He named it Snow Hill as its snow cover stood out in contrast to the nearby Seymour Island.